usegalaxy-au/tools-au/tools/alphafold/scripts/db/patch_mmcif/README.md

 ## Usage

-- Copy this script to your server
+- Copy the script to your server
 - Ensure that `python >= 3.8` is available
 - `pip install requests`
-- Run patch_mmcif.py from any directory
+- Run `patch_mmcif.py` from any directory

 You must specify the path to your databases when you run the script.